Television Outside Broadcasts History: “The Roving Eye”.

 It is planned to re-create CRE1, a Citroen DS, fitted with a Philips LDK-5 camera.

 A 1973 Safari vehicle has been obtained.
 Much of the technical equipment is available.

-David Taylor, Mike Jordan, Robin Sutherland, Dave Le Breton, Brian Summers, Norman Green, Barry Sandford, Tony Nuttall, Harwood Hilly, The BBC, tech-ops group and others who provided the pictures, which remain their copyright.
+David Taylor, Mike Jordan, Robin Sutherland, Robert (Bob) Matthews, Dan Cranefield, Dave Le Breton, Brian Summers, Norman Green, Barry Sandford, Tony Nuttall, Harwood Hilly, The BBC, Tech-ops group and others who provided information and the pictures, which remain their copyright.